 He's out of his mind.

-I expected that news to break any time.
+I expected that news to break anytime.

-Um I married a guy that's like six feet tall.
+I married a guy that's like six feet tall.

-So um, you know, I don't know.
+So, you know, I don't know.

 That's for sure.

-Uh that is absolutely for sure.
+That is absolutely for sure.

 And I don't know.

-And but look, if your belly bumps somebody after you say, You want to step outside?
+But look, if you belly bumps somebody after you say, you want to step outside?

-Yeah, you want to you want to come outside.
+Yeah, you want to come outside?

 Okay.

-How long ago was it we we went over the New York law that you must retreat, even if somebody breaks into your house, you gotta make an effort to to walk away from the guy that's you know in your house in a home invasion.
+Even if somebody breaks into your house, you got to make an effort to walk away from the guy that's in your house in a home invasion.

 You can't just go aggressively and take him down.

-Uh exactly.
+Right, exactly.

-That that is insane.
+That is insane.

-Uh and he definitely didn't need to do that.
+So, yeah, he definitely didn't need to do that.

 Well, all right, Amy, thank you.